calyxir/calyx/docs/libraries/core.md

 - `WIDTH` - Size of an individual memory slot.
 - `D0_SIZE` - Number of memory slots for the first index.
 - `D1_SIZE` - Number of memory slots for the second index.
-- `D2_SIZE` - Number of memory slots for the second index.
+- `D2_SIZE` - Number of memory slots for the third index.
 - `D0_IDX_SIZE` - The width of the first index.
 - `D1_IDX_SIZE` - The width of the second index.
 - `D2_IDX_SIZE` - The width of the third index.